NZamp/Compiler/README.md

 ` python3 compiler.py source_program asm_output `

-- The `source_program` sould be a valid Minimal++ program.
-Otherwise, the Compiler will return an Error.
+- The `source_program` should be a valid Minimal++ program, otherwise the Compiler will return an Error.
 - If no `asm_output` file is specified, the final assembly code can be found in the file `out.asm`.
-- If the `source_program` does not contain functions, the Compiler can produce an equivelant executable program in C language, named `intermediate_code.c`.
+- If the `source_program` does not contain functions, the compiler can produce an equivelant executable program in C language, named `intermediate_code.c`.

 ## Arguments